In Python, a loop inside a loop is known as a nested loop. In this tutorial, we will learn about nested loops in Python with the help of examples.

 for loop inside While loop

-Its is helpful idea to use one type of loop inside another. we can put a
+Sometimes it is helpful to use one type of loop inside another. we can put a

 for loop inside the